timgrossinger/modsecurityhelpers3/README.md

 ### TODO ###

-  - add features reagarding paranoia level (filter for specific paranoia level, show paranoia level)
+  - add features reagarding paranoia level (show paranoia level somewhere)
   - show anomaly score of each request
   - add the possibility to write the result to a textfile
   - bugfixes